Rock the Free Response: Learn This AP Spanish Vocabulary List

 Ensayo means “essay.”
 While this isn’t a terribly advanced word, it’s helpful for the presentational speaking and writing sections.
 You might use ensayo to discuss the provided review materials or to refer to your essay itself.

-(The essay on immigration is very convincing.)
+(The essay on immigration is very intriguing.)

 Punto

-Punto (point) is also not super advanced vocabulary, but it’s often overlooked by AP students and you’ll almost definitely need it.
 Like argumento, you can use punto in the presentational speaking and writing sections.
 You’ll use it to refer to a more specific point in your argument or in the arguments from reference materials.

 El punto sobre la reforma económica no es fuerte.